 3. Consulting / Maintenance Fee

-When the trust is funded, we charge a Consulting Fee (CF) if the trust is authorized for disbursements and we charge a Maintenance Fee if disbursements are deferred.
+When the trust is funded, we charge a Consulting Fee if the trust is authorized for disbursements and we charge a Maintenance Fee if disbursements are deferred.
 The Maintenance Fee is simply the Consulting Fee reduced by a certain percentage.
 Depending on the size of the trust account, this will be between 40-70 percent of the Consulting Fee.

 An annual Tax Preparation Fee, directly deducted from the beneficiary’s trust account, covers the preparation of Federal Form 1041 and Indiana Form IT-41.
 It also covers K-1 forms, which are prepared only if disbursements have been made from the trust account.
-The fee for taxes prepared for the 2015 tax year is $220.00.

 We work to make enrolling in The Arc Master Trust as understandable and as easy as possible.
 Our Trust Director, Melissa Justice, can meet with families, individuals, attorneys and financial planners at whatever location is best for you to discuss the trust and assist in preparing the paperwork to establish the trust.
 Learn more about The Arc Master Trust I enrollment process.